KroSheChKa/RLQC/README.md

 - [x] **Fix:** falsely remembering the last click results in an incorrect follow-up message
 ---

 *Any suggestions?
-You found a flaw?*
+You found a bug?*

 -> Welcome to [Discussions](https://github.com/KroSheChKa/RLQC/discussions)